Our site's other most useful files

 [What follows is history written years ago.
 Inaccurate now, but it shows where Squawk Box came from.]

 Squawk Box anchor Haines is the unsung hero of Cable TV.
 In my years of TV viewing since 1947 I've never seen a better anchor.
 Avuncular in the Cronkite mold, but an informed, interactive participant.
-The opposite of a network gas bag, Haines has a knack for analysis without losing sight of production values.
+The opposite of a channel gas bag, Haines has a knack for analysis without losing sight of production values.
 Ambience springs from Haines.
 The more he participates, the better the show.

 When he occasionally had a guest from the consumer side of the aisle or anyone on the left, he eviscerated them with sometimes uncontrollable gusto.
 These became memorable TV cameos.